robwelan/be-a-react-dev-ws-01/content/blog/game-action-set-clear-game-all-rock-paper-scissors/index.md

 ## Reference

-We first looked at setClearGame <a href="https://beareact.dev/game-view-controlsresets-rock-paper-scissors/">here</a>.
+We first looked at setClearAll <a href="https://beareact.dev/game-view-controlsresets-rock-paper-scissors/">here</a>.

 Let’s get going.